virtual-labs/exp-recursion-discrete-mathematics-iiith/experiment/aim.md

 - To be familiar with commonly occuring recursion problems.

-- To be familiar with Fibonacci sequence and Tower of Hanoi
+- To be familiar with Fibonacci sequence and Tower of Hanoi.